Hong Kong: 47 dissidents charged with 'subversion' | DW | 28.02.2021

-Hong Kong police charged a group of 47 prominent dissidents with "conspiracy to commit subversion" on Sunday.
+Hong Kong police have charged a group of 47 prominent dissidents with "conspiracy to commit subversion."

 It is the single largest use yet of Beijing's controversial, sweeping national security law against the city's democracy movement.

-The 47 charged were among more than 50 pro-democracy activists arrested by police in January.
-Those detained in the crackdown had links to an unofficial primary election organized by pro-democracy parties ahead of local legislative polls.
+The 47 charged on Sunday were among more than 50 pro-democracy activists arrested by police in January.
+Those detained in the crackdown had links to an unofficial primary election organized by pro-democracy parties ahead of a since-postponed legislative election.

 The National Security office had ordered some of those arrested in January to report to local police stations in Hong Kong at 2 p.m. local time.

-They are scheduled to appear in court on Monday morning, the Hong Kong police said in a statement.

-The defendants include 39 men and eight women aged between 23 and 64, police added.
+The activists are scheduled to appear in court on Monday morning, Hong Kong police said in a statement.
+They include 39 men and eight women aged between 23 and 64.

 "My chance of bail won't be too great," wrote Benny Tai in a post.
 He was also charged by Chinese authorities of being a key tactician for the pro-democracy movement.